 In the Lower School, the Social Studies curriculum is about heart, connection, and humanity.
 Each grade level addresses meaningful topics through essential questions like, “What is a community?”
 “What is my role in my community?”
 “How does geography influence culture?”
 In Social Studies, students take deep dives into the social, cultural, geographical, historical, and institutional implications surrounding their studies, often using reading, writing, and math as academic drivers.
 Social Studies provide an additional programmatic experience for the boys to be reflective, opinionated, curious, and engaged.

-Spanish in the Lower School is designed to spark curiosity and interest in the language and the cultures in which it is spoken.
-Through games, songs, call-and-response activities, and small group work, our boys learn the basic grammar and vocabulary necessary to express themselves in age and developmentally appropriate ways.
-An emphasis on cultural awareness is equally important, as boys learn about the Spanish-speaking world and the diversity of cultures and peoples who live within it.
-By 4th grade, our students are ready to either engage more deeply with their Spanish studies or use their language acquisition skills to pursue Mandarin.
+World Language instruction in the Lower School is designed to spark curiosity and interest in the language and the cultures in which it is spoken.
+Starting in Grade 3, students experience an entire year of Spanish instruction and then move on to a year of Mandarin in Grade 4.
+Through games, songs, call-and-response activities, and small-group work, our boys learn the basic grammar and vocabulary necessary to express themselves in age and developmentally appropriate ways.
+An emphasis on cultural awareness is equally important as boys learn about the Spanish- and Mandarin-speaking worlds and the diversity of cultures and peoples who live within them.
+By Grade 5, our students are ready to engage more deeply with either their Spanish or their Mandarin studies as they choose a focus for their Upper School years.

 • Art